 - Checking pulse rates, taking temperatures and reading blood pressure

-According to the BLS, nursing assistants earned an average of $26,020 per year as of 2013.
-Nursing assistants employed by the federal government earned the highest average wages of $35,950 per year.
+According to the BLS, nursing assistants earned a mean annual salary of $29,580 per year as of 2018.
+Nursing assistants employed by scientific research and development services earned the highest average wage of $41,990 per year.